 The short answer is that the crude oil price is only one slice of what you pay.
-The rest is tax, dealer margin, and the oil companies' own profit, and those do not fall just because crude does.
+The rest is tax, dealer margin, and the oil companies' own profit, and those do not move just because crude does.

 Petrol and Diesel Price by City

 Pump prices vary across India mainly because each state charges its own VAT on top of a similar base price.
-Here are the rates on June 29, 2026.
+Here are the rates on July 8, 2026.

 | City | Petrol (per litre) | Diesel (per litre) |